2ndquadrant-it/puppet-barman/README.md

                          Value must be greater than or equal to the server minimum redundancy level (if not is is assigned to that value and a warning is generated).
+* **slot_name** - Physical replication slot to be used by the receive-wal command when streaming_archiver is set to on.
+Requires postgreSQL >= 9.4.
+Default: undef (disabled).
+* **streaming_archiver** - This option allows you to use the PostgreSQL's streaming protocol to receive transaction logs from a server.
+This activates connection checks as well as management (including compression) of WAL files.
+If set to off (default) barman will rely only on continuous archiving for a server WAL archive operations, eventually terminating any running pg_receivexlog for the server.
+* **streaming_archiver_batch_size** - This option allows you to activate batch processing of WAL files for the streaming_archiver process, by setting it to a value > 0.
+Otherwise, the traditional unlimited processing of the WAL queue is enabled.
+* **streaming_archiver_name** - Identifier to be used as `application\_name` by the
+                                receive-wal command.
+Only available with
+                                pg_receivexlog >= 9.3.
+By default it is set to
+                                barman_receive_wal.
+* **streaming_backup_name** - Identifier to be used as `application\_name` by the
+                              pg_basebackup command.
+Only available with
+                              pg_basebackup >= 9.3.
+By default it is set to
+                              barman_streaming_backup.
+* **streaming_conninfo** - Connection string used by Barman to connect to the Postgres server via streaming replication protocol.
+By default it is set to the same value as *conninfo*.
+* **streaming_wals_directory** - Directory where WAL files are streamed from the PostgreSQL server to Barman.
+* **tablespace_bandwidth_limit** - This option allows you to specify a maximum transfer rate in kilobytes per second, by specifying a comma separated list of tablespaces (pairs TBNAME:BWLIMIT).
+A value of zero specifies no limit (default).
 * **wal_retention_policy** - WAL archive logs retention policy.
 Currently, the only allowed value for wal_retention_policy is the special value main, that maps the retention policy